zhengjunyao-work/arc24/docs/modeling/Iteration_13_single_task_ttft.md

 - [x] Try with constant learning rate schedule, might be better for short fine-tunings.
 - [x] Can I improve the leaderboard score?
 - [ ] Add logging to better analyze the problems, reduce verbosity
+  - [ ] Can I hide VLLM loggings?
+Try on a notebook
 - [ ] Better think of the timeout feature.
 - [ ] Can I optimize the submission speed?
   - [ ] Maybe reduce VLLM RAM usage. https://docs.vllm.ai/en/latest/automatic_prefix_caching/apc.html